stackitcloud/stackit-cli/docs/stackit_network-area_delete.md

-## stackit beta
+## stackit network-area delete

-Contains beta STACKIT CLI commands
+Deletes a STACKIT Network Area (SNA)

 ### Synopsis

-Contains beta STACKIT CLI commands.
-The commands under this group are still in a beta state, and functionality may be incomplete or have breaking changes.
+Deletes a STACKIT Network Area (SNA) in an organization.
+If the SNA is attached to any projects, the deletion will fail

 ```
-stackit beta [flags]
+stackit network-area delete AREA_ID [flags]
 ```

 ### Examples

 ```
-  See the currently available beta commands
-  $ stackit beta --help

-  Execute a beta command
+  Delete network area with ID "xxx" in organization with ID "yyy"
-  $ stackit beta MY_COMMAND
+  $ stackit network-area delete xxx --organization-id yyy
 ```

 ### Options

 ```
-  -h, --help   Help for "stackit beta"
+  -h, --help                     Help for "stackit network-area delete"
+      --organization-id string   Organization ID
 ```

 ### Options inherited from parent commands